Understanding Classification, Regulatory Pathways, and Medical Device Exemptions

 Orthopedic Equipment:

-- Knee Braces: Designed to support and stabilize the knee joint, aiding in the recovery and rehabilitation of knee injuries.
+- Knee Braces, which are categorized as class ii medical device examples, are engineered to provide support and stability to the knee joint, facilitating the recovery and rehabilitation process following knee injuries.

 - Spinal Implants: Innovative devices used in spinal surgeries to treat various conditions and injuries.